AI Content Farms Are Killing Search

 Search will fragment.
 Specialized search engines for specific domains (medical, legal, technical) with stricter quality standards may emerge.
 General-purpose search may become less useful for anything requiring expertise.

-AI detection will improve and fail.
+Rewrite to 'Machine-written content detection will improve and fail.'
 Better detection will emerge, content farms will adapt, detection will improve again.
 The arms race continues until the economics change.

 The Irony of Progress